nuno101/transcendence/Weekly_Meetings.md

 Robert:
 * [x] to check with Julia about the avatars
-* [ ] Websocket system bugfixing
 * [ ] Add avatar functionality in backend
   * [ ] Implement system so that if user updates the old image deleted so that the user can't create unused avatars on the server file system
   * [x] Implement working default avatar
+* [ ] Add parameter type verification/validation
+* [x] Improve error checking/exception handling for PATCH endpoints updating database models
+* [ ] ~~Extend/Improve functionality of automatic http api documentation generation?~~
 * [ ] ~~Implement creating of notifications in database for relevant things like friend requests, etc.~~
 * [ ] ~~Make use of notification system, e.g. for the creation of a friend request, etc~~ -> Creating notifications will be moved to the frontend
-* [ ] Add parameter type verification/validation
-* [ ] Extend/Improve functionality of automatic http api documentation generation?

 # 2024-02-06 Discord meeting:
 Attended by Anouk, Jan, Julia, Robert